Quick answer

 Kraków has a substantial network of veterinary practices, with several clinics in central and residential districts that have English-speaking staff.
 English-language service is more reliable at larger multi-vet practices than at smaller neighbourhood clinics.
 The following districts have good concentration of veterinary services: Śródmieście (city centre), Krowodrza, Podgórze, and Prądnik Biały.

 Emergency veterinary care is available 24 hours in Kraków.
 Confirm your nearest 24-hour emergency clinic before you need it — not during an emergency.
-Out-of-hours emergency consultations typically cost PLN 200–400 for the consultation alone, before treatment costs.
+Out-of-hours emergency consultations typically cost a variable fee–400 for the consultation alone, before treatment costs.

 Pet insurance is available in Poland through several domestic and international providers.
 Coverage for routine care, emergency treatment, and surgical procedures varies significantly between policies — compare before purchasing and confirm whether pre-existing conditions are excluded.
 Polish pet insurance premiums are generally lower than UK or US equivalents for comparable coverage.